British Writer Mocks Emma Watson's U.N. Speech:

 Emma Watson is most famous for her role as Hermione Granger in the internationally-known and appreciated film series, Harry Potter.
 She is also known for her active voice in conversations about feminism, equal rights, and other humanitarian causes.
-Watson graduated from the prestigious Brown University in Rhode Island, and in July 2014 became a Global Ambassador for the United Nations.
+Watson graduated from Brown University and in July 2014, became a Global Ambassador for the United Nations.
 For years she has dedicated her time and notability to bring attention to the United Nations's HeForShe campaign, focused on gender equality.
-Her dynamic career, from beloved child star, to passionate advocate in the U.N., is inspirational for young girls everywhere.
+Her dynamic career, from beloved child star, to passionate advocate in the U.N. is inspirational for young girls everywhere.

 Advertisement